Dismiss Modal

 Ischemic Stroke

 Ischemic stroke is the most common type of stroke.
-It can result from clogged or damaged arteries, such as in atherosclerosis, arterial dissection or blood clots that travel to the brain from other areas of the body.
+This type of stroke can result from clogged or damaged arteries, such as in atherosclerosis or arterial dissection or blood clots that travel to the brain from other areas of the body.
 A clot that forms in clogged arteries in the brain is called a cerebral thrombus.
 A clot that breaks loose and moves through the blood to the brain is called a cerebral embolism.

 Risk Factors for Ischemic Stroke: